 - Logger – It is good to have implemented the logging feature in the framework.
-This would help in case our scripts run for longer hours (say nightly mode), if the script fails at any point of time, having the log file will help us to detect the location and the type of error.
+This would help in case our scripts run for longer hours (say nightly mode), if the script fails at any point of time, having the log file will help us to detect the location along with the type of the error.

-- Reporting – It is good to have reporting feature automatically embedded into the framework.
-Once the scripting is done, we can have the results and reports sent via an email.
+- Reporting – It is good to have the reporting feature automatically embedded into the framework.
+Once the scripting is done, we can have the results and reports sent via email.

-Q #11) What are the different types of automation tool you are aware of?
+Q #14) What are the different types of an automation tool that you are aware of?

 Paid tools like QTP, Load Runner, Ranorex, RFT, and Rational Robot.

 Q #15) What generally is the structure of a framework?